GauravDhuri/missingskill-learning/linux/linux.md

 * <span class="list">Malware Protection</span>

-  It is belived that Linux is more secure thean Windows becasue of the way it handles user permissions.
+  It is believed that Linux is more secure than Windows because of the way it handles user permissions.
 As running an ".exe" file is much harder since Linux does not process executables without explicit permission (In simple terms we need to chmod +x a file before we can run it).
 This makes Linux much safer as most of the malware and virus come in the form of an ".exe".

   Another advantage that Linux has is that viruses can be  more easily removed.
 In Linux, system-related files are owned by "root" superuser.
 If infected, viruses can be removed as they can affect the user account and not the root account.

   Ofcourse in the end, it is a fact that no operating system is completely secure and free from vulnerabilities, but yes,<span class="highlight"> its much harder to infect an Linux system compared to Windows</span> .

   Although, recently it was discovered that hackers are now using advanced malware to target Linux servers, this malware is known as "RedXOR".
-RedXOR is basically a backdoor targetting system that has capabilites like exfiltraing data to tunneling network traffic to another destination.
+RedXOR is basically a backdoor targeting system that has capabilities like exfiltrating data to tunneling network traffic to another destination.
 Malware's like this could be a concern for the future of Linux security.

 # <span class="header" id="kernel">What is kernel ?</span>

 <span class="highlight">A Kernel is a computer program that is the heart and core of an Operating system</span> .
 Since the Operating system has control over the system so, the kernel also has control over everything in the system.
-Kernel is the first program that is loaded after the bootloader, it remains into memory until operating sytem is shutdown.
+Kernel is the first program that is loaded after the bootloader, it remains into memory until operating system is shutdown.

 Functions of Kernel :-
 * Access Computer resource - It can access various resources like CPU, I/O devices, etc.
 * Resource Management - It shares the resources between different process in such a way that there is uniform access to the resource by every process.
 * Memory Management - Every process needs memory space.
-All the memory management like allocation and deallocaion for execution of process is done by kernel.
+All the memory management like allocation and de-allocation for execution of process is done by kernel.
 * Device Management - Kernel also manages the peripheral devices connected in the system.

-# <span class="header">Baisc Linux Commands</span>
+# <span class="header">Basic Linux Commands</span>

 The Linux command line is a text interface to our computer.
 It is often referred to as shell, terminal, console, or other various names.
 It is in this terminal that we will run our commands.
 Now, let us look at some basic yet important commands in Linux :-